EUR 110 until 30.06.2019

 Kaprun – cable car station Weissee Gletscherwelt

 EUR 10 per direction and ticket.
-Please book your tickets with/at online-Registration, in the GGUT web-shop or at the bib
+Please book your tickets with/at online-Registration, GGUT-webshop or at the bib distribution (limited number

 GGT 75 leads through the most scenic parts of the Glockner region and is a unique adventure

 in a fascinating mountainous landscape.
 In addition we offer

 - DYNAFIT Vertical 4 Backpack as your starter gift

 - Personalized bib + Chip for timing (no rent or deposit)